BunEvie04/my-uca-notes/FinalMajorProject/Documentation/Development commentary template.md

 * Different levels and goals for the player to complete

 Some difficulties that I may have with this project can be found within the design elements around the stages, as most of my ideas are around the mechanics themselves with the level design coming into play to fit in with the features.
-Alongside this I worry on if I will have enough time to fully flesh out the animals to a standard I would be perfectly happy with, as I want as much as possible to be perfect which cuts into the time left of the project.
-This, however, I will have to work on with methods such as trello boards and timelines to keep myself on track.
+Alongside this I worry if I will have enough time to flesh out the animals, which I will have to work on with methods such as trello boards and timelines.

 ## Research